Amalienborg: Christian VIII's Palace

-Frederick VIII's Palace
+Frederik VIII's Palace

 Frederik VIII's Palace, also known as Brockdorff's Palace, is the northeastern palace.
-It has been the home of Crown Prince Frederik and the Crown Princess Mary since their marriage.
+It has been the home of King Frederik X and Queen Mary since their marriage.

 It was originally built for Count Joachim Brockdorff in the 1750s.
 Brockdorff died in 1763, and Lord High Steward Adam Gottlob Moltke acquired the palace.
-Moltke sold it two years later to king Frederick V.
+Moltke sold it two years later to King Frederick V.

-From 1767 it housed the Danish Military Academy, also known as the Army Cadet Academy (Landkadetakademi).
+From 1767 it housed the Royal Danish Military Academy, also known as the Army Cadet Academy (Landkadetakademi).
 In 1788 naval cadets replaced the army cadets until the academy moved to another location in 1827.

-The following year the palace was prepared to house king Christian VIII's son, Frederick VII, who ascended the throne in 1848, and his bride, Princess Vilhelmine.
+The following year the palace was prepared to house King Christian VIII's son, Frederik VII, who ascended the throne in 1848, and his bride, Princess Vilhelmine.
 Architect Jørgen Hansen Koch successfully and thoroughly refurbished the palace in French Empire style in 1827–28.

 After the marriage was dissolved in 1837, various members of the royal family lived in the palace.
 In 1869, it became the home of Frederik VIII.
 In 1934, it became the home of King Frederik IX and Queen Ingrid.
 The latter lived there until her death in 2000.
-From 2006 to 2010 the palace underwent major renovation to accommodate the Crown Prince couple.
+From 2006 to 2010 the palace underwent major renovation to accommodate the then Crown Prince couple.

 Christian IX's Palace

 Christian IX's Palace is the southeastern palace, and is also known as Schack's Palace.
 It has been the home of Queen Margrethe II since 1967.

 Building work was commenced in 1750 by Eigtved, and was supervised first by architect Christian Josef Zuber and later by Philip de Lange.

 It was originally commissioned by Privy Councillor Severin Løvenskjold, but in 1754 he had to give up due to economic difficulties.
-The project was taken over by Countess Anna Sophie Schack née Rantzau and her step-grandson Count Hans Schack.
+The project was taken over by Countess Anna Sophie Schack née Rantzau and her step-grandson Hans Schack, 4th Count of Schackenborg.
 A fire shortly after the change of ownership delayed completion by a couple of years.

 On 7 January 1757 Hans Schack married Countess Ulrikke Auguste Vilhelmine Moltke, daughter of Adam Gottlob Moltke, and as his son-in-law had use of the best artists and craftsmen to complete the interiors.

 In 1794, the palace was taken over from private residence by the Prince regent, then Crown Prince Frederick, and his wife, Crown Princess Marie.
 He died in 1839, and she in 1852.
 The palace was used after her death by, among others, the Supreme Court and the Ministry of Foreign Affairs.

 It was later the home of Christian IX until his death in 1906.
 The home remained untouched afterwards until 1948.
-In 1967, the Palace was restored for the successor to the throne, the then Princess Margrethe and Prince Henrik.
+In 1967, the palace was restored for the then successor to the throne, Princess Margrethe and her husband Prince Henrik.
+She succeeded to the throne at the age of 31 as Margrethe II in 1972.